Department of Defense

 The deployment of the National Guard to disperse peaceful protestors for a presidential photo-op, followed by sending unnamed paramilitary officers to Democratic-run cities to detain unarmed racial justice protesters in unmarked vehicles, demonstrates the power, and the danger, of a politicized Department of Defense to threaten the fabric of our democracy.
 The military should never be used against its own citizens who are engaging in constitutionally protected activities.

-The risk that the resources of the Department of Defense will be used to send troops to monitor polling places, or even to resist a peaceful transition of power by rejecting election results and confronting protestors, cannot be dismissed.
+The risk that the resources of the Department of Defense will be used to send troops to resist a peaceful transition of power by rejecting election results and confronting protestors cannot be dismissed.

 Department of Defense employees aware of wrongdoing should reach out to the experienced attorneys at Government Accountability Project to receive assistance in disclosing the truth in a manner that maximizes the impact of the information and minimizes personal reprisal.